Elopteryx/upload-parser/README.md

 Motivation
 --------

-Although the Servlet Api already has support for handling multipart requests since version 3.0, I found it lacking in several situations.
+Although the Servlet API already has support for handling multipart requests since version 3.0, I found it lacking in several situations.
 First, it uses blocking IO which can cause performance problems, especially because an upload can take a very long time.
 To fix this problem in general, the ReadListener and WriteListener interfaces have been introduced in version 3.1, to prevent blocking, but to use them, you have to use your own parsing code, you can't rely on the servlet container to do the job for you in the async mode.

 Also, the classic blocking method parses the whole request and only lets you run your code after it is finished.
 Why no support to check for the correct file extension, or request size right when they become available?
 And so I decided to write this small library which handles those situation.
-If you don't have these requirements then the Servlet Api will do the job just fine.
+If you don't have these requirements then the Servlet API will do the job just fine.
 Otherwise, I think you will find my library useful.

 Issues
 ------

 Does the library have bugs?
 Needs extra functionality?
-Do you like the Api?
+Do you like the API?
 Feel free to create an issue!

 Examples
 --------